dkang131/license_plate_OCR/README.md

 The Tesseract OCR is done with both Non-Sharpened Images and Sharpened Images

-The EasyOCR is done with Binarazation and Denoised Images
+The EasyOCR is done with Binarization and Denoised Images

+**_Note: The result of each OCR is not shown on the code because it causes a rendering problem_**

 ## Project Summary
 ### Tesseract with Non-Sharpened Images